Donaim/proviral-pres1/slides.md

 - Following this, **MiCall** takes over.
 It find the digital data outputs of MiSeq, and conducts initial data analysis, transforming the sequenced data into structured information.

-- This culminates in the **Output Generation** phase, where files such as `contigs.csv` are produced.
+- This culminates in the **Output Generation** phase, where files such as the `contigs.csv` are produced.

 -->